Author: Mark Boyle

 On Wednesday, 19th February at 2pm, Sefton Park is hosting a special Story Time event at the Sefton Park Palm House.
 This event is free to enter and primarily aimed at children under 7 years old.
 Granby and Dingle Children’s Centre will be telling rhymes and stories based around Random Acts of Kindness Day.

+Plan your half-term by checking what’s on in Liverpool for more ideas.
 Do you need a Liverpool coach hire service to get you from place to place this half-term?
 Get in touch to see what transport options are available and how you can take the stress out of a fun day out.